conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Besides what we already learned to do in the ``package_info()`` method there are also other typical use cases, like for examples:

-- Define library name information depending on settings or options
+- Define information for consumers depending on settings or options
 - Customizing certain the information that generators produce for consumers, things like the target names for CMake or the generated files names for pkg-config
 - Propagating configuration values to consumers